-The USDA loan from PrimeLending is also known as the USDA Rural Development Guaranteed Housing Loan Program.
-Like the FHA, VA and other government-backed loans, it’s guaranteed by the U.S. Department of Agriculture.
+The USDA home loan from PrimeLending, also known as the USDA Rural Development Guaranteed Housing Loan Program, is a government-backed mortgage option guaranteed by the United States Department of Agriculture (USDA).
 It was originally designed to provide a mortgage alternative to rural property buyers who had limited financing options.
 Today, as populations grow and suburbs expand, it’s not just a loan for farmers and rural property owners.
 It’s becoming a viable mortgage option for people who want to live away from cities and enjoy country living.

-In order to be considered eligible for a USDA home loan, borrowers must meet specific guidelines.
+In order to be considered eligible for a USDA home loan, borrowers must meet specific USDA loan requirements.
+These include:

-Income limits: The USDA loan was originally designed for low to moderate income earners.
+Income limits — The USDA rural development loan was originally designed for low- to moderate-income earners.
 The program’s guidelines define income level as being up to 115% of the area’s median income.
 In many parts of the country, this can be quite generous.
 For lower income buyers, a household’s entire income is considered during the application process, which helps increase eligibility.
 This can include income from a child or other family member living in the house but who isn’t listed on the loan application.

 USDA home loans differ based on the kind of loan you’re interested in, but they all have the same eligibility requirements.